 9) Not having good posture throughout the exercise.
 This is a common mistake made by those new to weight training, and it makes the fly exercise much less effective.
 Make sure that you maintain good posture throughout this otherwise beneficial exercise.
-For example, hunching forward or rounding your back while performing the fly exercise.
-Keep your core tight and maintain a good posture throughout the exercise.
+For example, don’t hunch forward or round your back while performing the fly exercise.
+Instead, keep your core tight and maintain a good posture throughout the exercise.

 10) Incorrect breathing techniques.
-Proper breathing is a crucial component of a weight training workout that you should not, for example, ensure.
-Instead, ensure that you inhale deeply as the dumbbells near your torso and exhale as you push them away from your torso to help maintain good posture throughout the exercise without placing too much stress on your back or shoulders.
+Proper breathing is a crucial component of a weight training workout.
+Ensure that you inhale deeply as the dumbbells near your torso and exhale as you push them away from your torso to help maintain good posture throughout the exercise without placing too much stress on your back or shoulders.

 This chest workout will hit your chest, the supporting muscle, the shoulders, and the triceps to give you an overall leaner and stronger upper body.
-The best exercises keep it simple, smarty (KISS).
-Ideally, it would be best to lift heavyweights based upon your age, fitness, and goals, but as a general rule, most people can work a body part at least two times a week.
+It would be best to lift heavyweights based upon your age, fitness, and goals, but as a general rule, most people can work a body part at least two times a week.

-Warm-up first by doing some cardio or light exercises like push-ups, dips, or planks.
-For each portion of the chest workout, do three sets of 12 reps with a 1-minute rest between sets.
+First, warm up by doing cardio or light exercises like push-ups, dips, or planks.
+Then, for each portion of the chest workout, do three sets of 12 reps with a 1-minute rest between sets.
 Perform this chest workout once to twice a week to get impressive results for a leaner and stronger upper body while also defining your midsection.